-n.
 The recall period of a furloughed employee who, during the recall period, returns to the furloughing Agency's payroll in a temporary capacity shall be extended by the amount of time the employee serves in the temporary capacity.

-Section 10.
-If an employee is unable to execute a bump as provided by Article 29, Section 7, and is placed on a furlough list, the Employer will attempt to place the employee in a budgeted, available, uncommitted vacancy in classifications covered by this Agreement to which there are no seniority claims in the following manner:
+- Section 10.
+If an employee is unable to execute a bump as provided by Article 29, Section 7, and is placed on a furlough list, the Employer will attempt to place the employee in a budgeted, available, uncommitted vacancy in classifications covered by this Agreement to which there are no seniority claims in the following manner: - a.

-a.
 Placement will be made to positions in classifications covered by this Agreement to which the employee has bumping rights in any agency under the jurisdiction of the Governor provided the employee possesses the requisite skill and ability.
 In addition, placement will be made to entrance level vacancies in any classification covered by this Agreement in the same or lower pay scale group in any agency under the Governor's jurisdiction, provided the employee meets the minimum requirements and qualifications essential to the work of the vacancy.
 For purposes of this Section only, the following classifications shall be considered as entrance level provided there are no permanent, full-time employees who have a seniority right to the position in question and provided further that the promotional rights of temporary employees shall be superseded by the placement rights of permanent employees.

-Vocational Rehabilitation Counselor I Claims Investigation Agent Residential Services Worker Human Service Aide Caseworker Corrections Counselor I Income Maintenance Caseworker Youth Development Counselor I Therapeutic Activities Services Worker Energy Assistance Worker Social Worker I Therapeutic Recreational Services Worker Vocational Adjustment Services Worker Vocational Rehabilitation Counseling Assistant
+Vocational Rehabilitation Counselor I

+Claims Investigation Agent

+Residential Services Worker

+Human Service Aide

+Caseworker

+Corrections Counselor I

+Income Maintenance Caseworker

+Youth Development Counselor I

+Therapeutic Activities Services Worker

+Energy Assistance Worker

+Social Worker I

+Therapeutic Recreational Services Worker

+Vocational Adjustment Services Worker

+Vocational Rehabilitation Counseling Assistant

 - b.
-Employees placed in entrance level vacancies which are not in the classification or classification series which an employee previously held will serve a six month probationary period during which the provisions of Article 31, Section 1 shall not apply.
+Employees placed in entrance level vacancies which are not in the classification or classification series which an employee previously held will serve a six month probationary period during which the provisions of Article 3l, Section 1 shall not apply.
 Employees who are terminated for failure to successfully complete the probationary period shall retain recall rights under Section 9 of this Article. - c.
 Geographic limitations for the application of this Section will be designated by the employee completing a placement questionnaire.
 The employee may choose up to ten counties in which the employee would be available for employment or a statewide availability.
 Such county or statewide designation may be changed once during the placement period.
 Such changing will not be considered effective until received, in writing, by the Bureau of State Employment, Office of Administration, and will not alter the status of any placement referrals which have been initiated.
 In addition, the employee may designate a pay scale group below which the employee will not accept an offer of placement.
 However, once such a pay scale group cut-off is designated it cannot be changed.

 - d.
 Each employee will complete an "Availability for Temporary Employment Questionnaire."
 If an employee indicates a desire not to be offered placement to temporary positions no such offers will be made and placement rights to permanent positions will not be affected.
 However, if an employee indicates a desire to be offered placement to temporary positions, is offered a temporary position and refuses such an offer, the employee shall forfeit all placement rights. - e.
-Employees who are offered placement to a UC Claims Intermittent Intake Interviewer position and refuse such offers shall forfeit placement rights to other UC Claims Intermittent Intake Interviewer positions and temporary positions only.
-However, acceptance of placement to a UC Claims Intermittent Intake Interviewer position or a temporary position shall not impact placement rights to permanent positions.
+Placement will be made in order of Bargaining Unit seniority. - f.
+Civil service employees will have placement rights to both civil service and non-civil service vacancies consistent with the requirements outlined in Subsection a. of this Section.